 If you’ve decided that you’re not comfortable with Halloween outside of your direct household (which is perfectly OK!), get creative and have some fun with how you’ll celebrate:

-Just because we’re spending more time at home these days doesn’t mean we have to skip every fall activity we once loved.
-With a little organization, preparation and creativity – it’s possible to still enjoy some of your favorite fall events.
+With a little organization, preparation and creativity, it’s possible to still enjoy some of your favorite fall events.

 Here’s what else to keep in mind for several popular fall festivities: